UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_01.md

 Notes: The relationship in the previous slide followed a straight line and we would refer to it as a “linear” relationship.

 However, not all relationships are linear.
-In this slide we can see that there appears to be a clear pattern between the rating and the number of votes a movie receives but it follows a bent curve rather than a straight line.
+In this slide, we can see that there appears to be a clear pattern between the rating and the number of votes a movie receives but it follows a bent curve rather than a straight line.

 This still appears to be a pretty strong relationship, but it is a bit hard to tell because of the many points in a big chunk at the bottom.

 When a relationship is not following a straight line, we say that it is non-linear.
-There are many types of non-linear relationships, but we will not delve into them in course.
+There are many types of non-linear relationships, but we will not delve into them in this course.

 ---